puran-debugger/puran-debugger/README.md

 ### Hi, I'm Puran! 👋
 - 🔭  I  recently work as a software Enngineer and full stack Data Scientist.
-And I have 2 two master's degrees in computer science (Upenn) and financial mathematics (USC) and a bachelor's degree in statistics (USTC). <br>
+I have 2 two master's degrees in computer science (Upenn) and financial mathematics (USC) and a bachelor's degree in statistics (USTC). <br>
 - 👯  I’m looking to collaborate on  anything.
 I love tinkering and making honest mistakes.<br>
 - 😄  I expect myself to be a full stack software engineer and data scientist